KarlLillipuu/easy-kit/README.md

 # Fanci - Sass/Css Framework
-Easy-Kit is a css framework, what's using SASS.
+Fanci is a css framework, what's using SASS.
 It's a light and modular which is easy to use and customizable.

-Easy-Kit includes:
+Fanci includes:
 * Basic 12grid system
 * Basic typography styles
 * Mixins aka functions